-Table 3-8.
-Current Condition of Facilities, Paved Areas, and Other Onsite Improvements at San Luis I LPOE and Other Onsite Improvements at San Luis I LPOE Facility Name Condition Notes Former commercial processing facility (currently used for storage and parking) Very good Interior building configuration does not adequate separate CBP officers and support staff.
+Facility Name Condition Notes Former commercial processing facility (currently used for storage and parking) Very good Interior building configuration does not adequately separate CBP officers and support staff.
 Main building Poor Utility systems are outdated.
 Several building code violations are present.
 POV processing facilities (primary and secondary inspection and outgoing POVs) Fair No indication of damage or deterioration.
 Senior Inspection officer modular building Fair No indication of damage or deterioration.
 Family holding modular building Poor Interior building configuration does not provide separation between CBP officers and detainees.
-Seizure vault Fair No indication of damage or deterioration.
-Seizure vault is located too close to the U.S.-Mexico border.
+Secure storage Fair No indication of damage or deterioration.
+Located too close to the U.S.-Mexico border.
 Canine kennel Poor Inadequate ventilation in both housing and officer work areas.
 Main Street (west of San Luis I LPOE) Fair No indication of damage or deterioration.
 Landscaping Good Grounds are well-maintained, no indication of neglect or deterioration.
 Pedestrian pathways and sidewalks Good The pedestrian pathway was constructed in 2016 and well-maintained, no indication of neglect or deterioration.
 Remaining concrete sidewalks appeared to be in good condition, no indication of damage or deterioration.
 Lamp posts and electrical infrastructure Fair No indication of damage or deterioration.
 Parking lots Fair Minimal damage and degradation (i.e., cracks, erosion, and staining on pavement).